nickraymond/Spoon_test_02/README.md

 # Spoon_test_02
 Matlab code to test linear interpolation using GPS data to correct SYS clock drift

 To run the spoon_test_02.m file please download the zip file and open up Matlab 2017a or later and add the folder to the working directory.
-The uncommnet one of the following sets of lines to run different versions of the NNNN_SYS.csv and NNNN_GPScsv files.
+Then uncomment one of the following sets of lines to run different versions of the NNNN_SYS.csv and NNNN_GPScsv files.

 <pre>